Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 There is a significant amount of robot-created content on the internet already — some of which is disturbingly good.

-There are three main ways AI is used to create content at the moment, explains Mantis Research co-founder Clare McDermott:
+Artificial intelligence is used in three main ways to create content at the moment, explains Ravn Research founder Clare McDermott:

 - “Formulaic content” that is often data-focused and produced in vast quantities.